miso-lims/miso-lims/docs/admin/site-configuration.md

 ## Naming Schemes

 MISO Naming Schemes are used to validate and generate entity String fields.
-They are used for all `name` fields, some `alias` fields, and project short names.
+They are used for all `name` fields, some `alias` fields, and project codes.

 ### `miso.naming.scheme`\*